Bronn1/Implementations/README.md

 # Implementations
 The implementations of different of data types in C++ that i found interesting.
 May contain some algorithms also.
+For the demonstration purposes only.